 “We wanted to use Juneteenth to call attention to the world that things are not right, and Black people are people too, and we want equal treatment for being people too,” Mosley says.
 “It was not just to have a party and have a good time.
 It’s a rallying cry for us.”

-Opal Lee of Fort Worth, Texas, the 93-year-old Juneteenth advocate who started the recent “Make Juneteenth a National Holiday in 2020” petition on Change.org thinks that coronavirus stay-at-home orders have also allowed time for the significance of the protests and Juneteenth to finally sink in.
+Opal Lee of Fort Worth, Texas, the 93-year-old Juneteenth advocate who started the “Make Juneteenth a National Holiday in 2020” petition on Change.org, says that coronavirus stay-at-home orders have also allowed time for the significance of the protests and Juneteenth to finally sink in.
 “I hate to say the pandemic helped,” she says, “but people have had to stay home, and they are doing thinking and noticing that they didn’t have time to do.”

 What Juneteenth means today

 As companies declare Juneteenth a corporate holiday, many Americans are learning about the day’s history for the first time, and scholars hope that long overdue conversations about white people’s role in this story will finally take place.

 Juneteenth is “a way to enter conversation with people who have experiences, memory, culture different than yours and helps us imagine living together in a plural country,” Howard University’s Carr points out.
 “What we’ve seen over the last two centuries is an attempt to forge a national identity without first engaging in a truthful reflection of how the idea of freedom and liberty is taken for granted.
 This country’s national narrative does not apply to everyone and everyone doesn’t observe it.”

 Even within the African American community, the full story behind Juneteenth is not known; at Howard, the historically Black university where Carr teaches, he says his students from Texas or activist families will know what Juneteenth marks, but the rest might recognize the name but not know what it means, underscoring society’s lack of understanding of Black history.